julien-/void-elementor-post-grid/readme.txt

 == Description ==

 This plugin adds new element / widget to Elementor Page Builder which helps you to showcase your blog posts, custom post type with custom taxonomy in five different styles.
-You are now able to show not only your deafult posts by wordpress but also anything you create as custom post type. (excluding-meta tags/values).
+You are now able to show not only your deafult posts by wordpress but also anything you create as custom post type. (excluding-meta tags/values).Pagination will also be added so user can easily navigate through the posts.

 For more details :[VOID Elementor Post Grid Demo](http://voidthemes.com/void-elementor-post-grid-plugin/).
 For our other works visit : [VOID Themes](http://voidthemes.com).